YuzhenYe/WET/basics/inputs.md

-Different ways to get inputs (data).
+# Different ways to get inputs (data): cin, argv, and file

-- Ask the user to type in something
+## Ask the user to type in something
 ```
         int score; //declare a variable
         cout << "Please type a score: " << endl; //alert the user to type in a score, << is an insertion operator
         cin >> score; //use cin to assign user's input to the variable, >> is an extraction operator
 ```

-- Command line inputs (arguments).
+## Command line inputs (arguments).
 The command line inputs will be passed into the main() function.
 ```
 int main(int argc, char *argv[])
 {